JustHumanz/justhumanz.github.io/_posts/kubernetes/2023-02-27-create-your-cni-plugin-v3.md

 ```
 And here was the last part, in here i'm just creating `node watcher` so if new node was joining the cluster `humanz-cni-agent` will add the ip route automatically.

+And now all was fully automatic,no more set ip route or setup nat in each nodes.